Charlie MacCready

 A few weeks later she was visiting again and asked to see my story.
 That's when panic set in.
 I told her I hadn't finished it.
 She told me that the next time she came to visit, I had better have it for her.
 I quickly bought some typing paper and began writing.
 Four years and four-hundred and fifty typed pages later, the story was still not completed.
 However, now I was in love with writing.

-I had always wanted to write a story about teenage years growing up in a seminary/boarding school.
+I had always wanted to write a story about those years growing up in a seminary/boarding school.
 Thus, the Charlie MacCready series was born.
 While it is not an autobiography, it is inspired by the stories I heard and my own experiences while at the seminary.
 I hope you enjoy reading them as much as I have enjoyed writing them.

 Sincerely,